LoginRadius/engineering-portal/content/node-http-module-server/index.md

 - We have also added an else statement to handle all other requests where we simply return a message to the browser that the request is not supported.

-With that, we have created a simple node server to serve static content as well a simple api to return JSON data.
+With that, we have created a simple node server to serve static content as well a simple API to return JSON data.

 ### Conclusion